-More than 98,000 Covid vaccine certificates issued in Scotland
+Covid: Is Scotland lagging behind on vaccine certificates?

 People in Scotland have been able to access their certificate since 19 May - which shows both the dates of Covid vaccination and the type of drug administered.

-The Scottish government said the service was intended to allow people access to the certificate without asking their GP, thereby "easing the burden" on the NHS.
+The Scottish government said the service was intended to allow people access to a certificate without asking their GP, thereby "easing the burden" on the NHS.

-It also said while there were no countries currently requiring vaccination status to travel, international travel restrictions can "change quickly" and require such measures to be in place.

-Eventually these certificates will be replaced by digital Covid status certificates, which will include vaccination and testing data and will be used for outbound international travel.
+While no countries required vaccination status to travel when the service launched, some countries now do - and destinations have different entry rules which can change at short notice.

 How do you get a vaccine certificate in Scotland?